-Growing up in a military family made me appreciate the discipline and commitment required to be in the military.
-The Military Diet that is popping up around the internet again is not endorsed by any branch of the military, but it is being hailed by followers as a way to jump-start or perk up your weight loss efforts and lose 10 pounds in the process.
-Before you raise your hand to salute the Military Diet, make sure you know the pros and cons.
+Growing up in a military family made me appreciate the discipline and commitment that are required to be in the military.
+The so-called military diet that is making the rounds on the internet again is not endorsed by any branch of the military, but it is being hailed by its devotees as a way to jump-start or perk up your [linkbuilder id=”6535″ text=”weight loss efforts”].
+Before you raise your hand to salute the military diet, make sure you know the pros and cons.

 What You Eat

 The Military Diet plan website indicates your meal plan for the three days of the diet should look like this:

 Breakfast: 1 slice of toast with 2 tablespoons of peanut butter, 1/2 grapefruit, 1 cup coffee or tea without sweetener Lunch: 1/2 cup tuna, 1 slice of plain toast, 1 cup unsweetened coffee or tea Dinner: 3 ounces of meat, 1 cup green beans, 1 small apple, 1/2 banana, 1 cup vanilla ice cream

 Breakfast: 1 egg, 1 slice toast, 1/2 banana Lunch: 1 hard-boiled egg, 1 cup cottage cheese, 5 saltine crackers Dinner: 2 hot dogs without buns, 1/2 cup of raw carrots, 1 cup raw broccoli, 1/2 banana, 1/2 cup vanilla ice cream